thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-recommendations-overview.md

     ]
     ```

+    You can see the recommendations info in the logs in Android Studio.
+If you click **Android Monitor** at the bottom of the screen and then filter on the word **recommendation**, you'll see logs indicating that recommendations have been built and sent.
+The logs will look something like this:

+    ```
+    03-24 18:39:09.365 18717-18757/com.amazon.android.calypso D/RecommendationTable: record updated in database: RecommendationRecord{mContentId='99570', mRecommendationId=4, mType='Global'}
+    03-24 18:39:09.368 18717-18757/com.amazon.android.calypso D/RecommendationSender: Built recommendation - Consuming Passions Chips Recipe | Belgian Style
+    ```

+    The `mType='Global'` indicates that this is a global recommendation.

 9. In the app, browse to the first video, **Thai Recipes - Thai Chicken Noodles Recipe** and play it for several minutes.
 This video has related recommendations included in its details:

     ```json